bormaxi8080/starred/README.md

 ## C

+- [shaddy43/BrowserSnatch](https://github.com/shaddy43/BrowserSnatch) - This project steals important data from all chromium and gecko browsers installed in the system and gather the data in a stealer db to be exfiltrated out.
+A powerful Browser Stealer
 - [hengyoush/kyanos](https://github.com/hengyoush/kyanos) - Kyanos is a networking analysis tool using eBPF.
 It can visualize the time packets spend in the kernel, capture requests/responses, makes troubleshooting more efficient.
 - [SequoiaSan/FlipperZero-WiFi-Scanner_Module](https://github.com/SequoiaSan/FlipperZero-WiFi-Scanner_Module) - WiFi Scanner Module for FlipperZero based on ESP8266/ESP32
 - [0xchocolate/flipperzero-esp-flasher](https://github.com/0xchocolate/flipperzero-esp-flasher) - Flipper Zero app to flash ESP chips from the device (no computer connection needed!)